History of Bitcoin in Timeline

 In 2012, Mt.
 Gox froze accounts containing bitcoins identified as stolen.

-In March 2013, the US Financial Crimes Enforcement Network (FinCEN) established regulatory guidelines for "decentralized virtual currencies" such as bitcoin.
+In March 2013, the US Financial Crimes Enforcement Network (FinCEN) established regulatory guidelines for "decentralized virtual currencies" such as bitcoin, classifying American bitcoin miners who sell their generated bitcoins as money services businesses.

 In May 2013, US authorities seized the unregistered exchange Mt.
 Gox.

-In June 2013, the US Drug Enforcement Administration seized ₿11.02 from an individual attempting to use them to purchase illicit drugs, marking the first time a government agency had seized bitcoins.
+In June 2013, the US Drug Enforcement Administration seized ₿11.02 from an individual attempting to use them to purchase illicit drugs.
+This marked the first time a government agency had seized bitcoins.

-October 2013: FBI Seizes Bitcoins from Silk Road
+October 2013: FBI seized Bitcoins from Silk Road

 In October 2013, the FBI seized about ₿30,000 from Silk Road, following the arrest of its founder Ross Ulbricht.

-In December 2013, the People's Bank of China prohibited Chinese financial institutions from using bitcoin, leading to a drop in bitcoin's value.
+In December 2013, the People's Bank of China prohibited Chinese financial institutions from using bitcoin.
+After the announcement, the value of bitcoin dropped, and Baidu no longer accepted bitcoins for certain services.

 The term hodl was created in December 2013 for holding bitcoin rather than selling it during periods of volatility.